alban-read/M1-MICRO-FORTH/dumbint.md

 Memory management is Static.

-People sometimes forget that static memory allocation was always there.
+People sometimes forget that static memory allocation is viable.

 The program contains a few tables of fixed sizes.